zxku/Allium58CAD/readme.md

 The Allium58CAD is a wireless open source 6*4+4keys column-staggered split keyboard that integrates an ortholinear QWERTY layout, SpaceMouse, macro pad, and a left number pad into a single system to optimize productivity and ergonomics in 3D design, CAD, Engineering, and 3D CNC programming.
 It is a fork of the [Allium58 by beekeeb](https://github.com/beekeeb/Allium58) which is in turn based on [Lily58 Pro created by kata0510](https://github.com/kata0510/Lily58/tree/master/Pro).

+&nbsp;
   >[!note]
-  >Although split keyboards with a number row have fallen out of favor, that additional top row is nesessary to fit a left handed number pad layout.
-That is why the Allium58 was chosen as the base design.

----
-The SpaceMouse itself is a seperate product sold by [3DConnection](https://3dconnexion.com/dk/product/spacemouse-wireless/) The Allium58CAD is designed to integrate with the SpaceMouse by snapping tight to the SpaceMouse base with magnets.
+  >The SpaceMouse itself is a seperate product sold by [3DConnection](https://3dconnexion.com/dk/product/spacemouse-wireless/) The Allium58CAD is designed to integrate with the SpaceMouse by snapping tight to the SpaceMouse base with magnets.

-_If you have never used a SpaceMouse, I highly recommend them.
-There is definitely a learning curve, but once you figure it out the SpaceMouse is a lifechanging improvement for navigating in a 3D space.
-It alows you to manipulate the 3D space simultanious and independent of what your mouse is doing.
+  >_If you have never used a SpaceMouse, I highly recommend them.
+There is definitely a learning curve,but once you figure it out the SpaceMouse is a lifechanging improvement for navigating in a 3D space.It alows you to manipulate the 3D space simultanious and independent of what your mouse is doing.
 This lets your mouse be dedicated to selcting, drawing, etc._

-_One beginner tip: Turn off perspective view to make navigation more predictable._
+>_One beginner tip: Turn off perspective view to make navigation more predictable._

----

   >[!tip]
   > _This design is configured for right handed mouse use, but could be easily mirrored to work in a left hand dominant setup._